MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 <!-- add a tip to custom-rules.md -->

 > [!NOTE]
 > The WIT Client OM is deprecated.
-As of January 1, 2020, it not longer is supported when working against Azure DevOps Services and Azure DevOps Server 2020.
+As of January 1, 2020, it no longer is supported when working against Azure DevOps Services and Azure DevOps Server 2020.

 ## Order in which rules are evaluated